plenoptic-org/plenoptic/CONTRIBUTING.md

 If your notebook needs additional files to run, you should add a [conditional job](https://docs.github.com/en/actions/using-jobs/using-conditions-to-control-job-execution) to download them.
-We recommend uploading a tarball to the [Open Science Framework](https://osf.io/), and they can then be downloaded using `wget` and extracted.
+If you need to upload them, we recommend uploading a tarball to the [Open Science Framework](https://osf.io/), and they can then be downloaded using `wget` and extracted.
 See `Download TID2013 dataset` in `ci.yml` for an example.
+We have a [single OSF project](https://osf.io/ts37w/) containing all the files we've uploaded and will probably want to include yours there as well.

 If your notebook takes more than ~10 minutes on a github runner, you should find a way to use reduce it for tests.
 The goal of the tests is only to check that